OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 - Convert spaces to underscores
 - Take the first six characters of the basename
 - Add `~<digit>` which is used to distinguish files with names using the same six initial characters
-- This convention changes after the first 3 cname ollisions
+- This convention changes after the first 3 name collisions
 - Truncate file extension to three characters
 - Make all the characters uppercase

 ### Gray-Box Testing